 Are your products kosher approved?

 Yes, the vast majority of Auroras products are Kosher Approved through the Circle K Kosher Certification Agency of New York.
 Those items not kosher certified contain ingredients unsuitable for the kosher eater and are packed and handled away from the kosher certified products.
-Most of Auroras items are Kosher Parve, with the exception of a few trail mixes and granolas, which are Kosher Dairy.
+Most of Auroras items are Kosher Parve, with the exception of a few trail mixes and granola, which are Kosher Dairy.

 How are the veggie chips manufactured?

 The veggie chips are vacuum fried in a steel chamber in a lower barometric pressure.
 The reduced temperature required in a vacuum fryer has many advantages.
 For one, the chips color and flavor are retained throughout the cooking process for a higher quality chip.
 In addition, the fat absorption from non hydrogenated oil into the chip is typically lower than in atmospheric fryers, resulting in a healthier food.

 How can I get a job at Aurora?

 Aurora has a temp to hire policy for the majority of our production positions.
 This allows both the employee and Aurora to see if the position is the right fit during a brief orientation period.
 If you would like more information on how to apply through temporary agencies, please contact our HR representative at Jobs@auroraproduct.com.
 If you would like to submit your resume for any future position openings (management and office positions typically do not go through a temporary agency), you may submit it through this address as well.